Depression: A problem as big as Malaria

 Looking at mental health globally, here are some statistics:

 - More than 450 million across the globe suffer from mental illnesses.
-[World Health Organization]
+[WHO]

 - By 2030, depression will be the second highest cause of disease burden in middle-income countries and the third highest in low-income countries.
 [WHO]